Pretty woman danced alone.

 she had no concern for the observers of her dance.

 I took her hands.
-Her hands were afraid at first and than she held my hand tightly.
-I whispered to her wanting ear, I want a woman with a million miles of living, I don’t need the innocence of clean heart or mind, I want to feel the dirt of another the same as me.
+The hands were afraid at first and than she held my hand tightly.
+I whispered to her wanting ear.
+I want a woman with a million miles of living.
+I don’t need the innocence of clean heart or mind.
+I want to feel the dirt of another the same as me.
 I know what the hopeful and young at heart can see and feel.
 Perfect love turns black with time dear Lady.

-She smiled and she told me her name is Luna and I told her my name is Johnnie.
-A Fort Hood soldier looking for a woman wild and free, not looking for Jesus.
+She smiled and she told me her name is Nicole.
+I told her my name is Johnnie.
+A Fort Hood soldier looking for a woman wild and free.
+Not looking for Jesus.
 Looking for some kindness of happiness.
 Her eyes begin to shine and she laughed at me and she gave me a quick kiss.
-She whispered to me, you make me smile and I liked your honest voice.
+She whispered to me.
+You make me smile and I liked your honest voice.
 If you can dance as good as you can talk.
 Maybe I will allow you to buy me a cup of coffee after the club is done.

 Some Ray Charles songs come alive from the speakers.
 The song “Georgia on my mind” is playing.
-Pretty woman asked, can you two-step my Johnnie?
-I took her hand and I lead her to the dance floor.
+Pretty woman asked.
+Can you two-step my Johnnie?
+I took her hand and we lead her to the dance floor.
 I brought her close and we moved to the song.
 She fell into me and she held me tightly.
-She whispered, love is not enough.
+She whispered.
+Love is not enough.
 Us heartless people are just grasping at hope in the chaos of lies and wine.
-I told her, love can be sweet and pure, love can be dirty and unwelcome.
-Sometimes the people who love freedom over the safety of secure walls and the locked doors.
-Can find each other for moment, maybe we can be the lucky ones?
+I told her.
+Love can be sweet and pure.
+Love can be dirty and unwelcome.
+Sometimes the people who love freedom over the walls and the locked doors.
+Can find each other for moment.
+Maybe we can be the lucky ones?